Vietnam.vn - Nền tảng quảng bá Việt Nam

 Specifically, US Treasury Secretary Janet Yellen said this week that the US has a full legal basis to seize Russian assets.
 Meanwhile, British Prime Minister Rishi Sunak last week called on Western countries to be "bolder" in seizing frozen Russian assets.

-The West has frozen about $300 billion in Russian central bank assets since the start of the conflict.
+The West has frozen about $300 billion in assets of the Russian central bank since the beginning of the conflict.
 (Photo: Bloomberg)

-The West has frozen about $300 billion in Russian central bank assets since the start of the conflict.
+The West has frozen about $300 billion in assets of the Russian central bank since the beginning of the conflict.
 (Photo: Bloomberg)

 On the other hand, German Finance Minister Christian Lindner said the EU is considering "a legally safe and feasible step in the short term" to use the proceeds for the purpose of supporting Ukraine.